6 Best Cameras for Dental Photography: (2023 Guide & Reviews)

 Cons

-• Confined controls.
+• Cramped controls.

 • Pentamirror viewfinder.

-• They have limited Wi-Fi remote control.
+• Limited Wi-Fi remote control.

 Canon Rebel T7i: (best budget camera for dental photography)